 All vaccines have the potential to cause an adverse reaction.
-In order to minimize adverse reactions, patients should be carefully screened for precautions and contraindications before vaccine is administered (see www. immunize.org/catg.d/p3072.pdf, guidance in provided clinic protocols, and vaccine standing orders).
+In order to minimize adverse reactions, patients should be carefully screened for precautions and contraindications before vaccine is administered (see www.immunize.org/catg.d/p3072.pdf, guidance in provided clinic protocols, and vaccine standing orders).
 Even with careful screening, reactions may occur.
 These reactions can vary from minor (e.g., soreness, itching) to severe and life threatening (e.g., anaphylaxis).
 Vaccine providers should be familiar with identifying allergic reactions, including anaphylaxis, and must be competent in managing these vaccine events at the site of vaccine administration.
 Providers should also have a plan in place to immediately contact emergency medical services (EMS) in the event of a severe vaccine reaction.
 Maintenance of the airway, oxygen administration, and administration of intravenous medications might be necessary.
 The table below describes procedures to follow if various reactions occur.

 REACTION SIGNS and SYMPTOMS MANAGEMENT Localized Soreness, redness, itching, or swelling at the injection site Apply a cold compress to the injection site.
 Consider giving an analgesic (pain reliever) or antipruritic (anti-itch) medication.
 Slight bleeding Apply Pressure and an adhesive compress over the injection site.
 Continuous bleeding Place a thick layer of gauze pads over site and maintain direct and firm pressure; raise the bleeding injection site (e.g., arm) above the level of the patient's heart.
-Psychological fright and syncope Fright before injection is given Have the patient sit or lie down for vaccination

-(fainting) Patient feels "faint" or has paleness, sweating, nausea, lightheadedness, dizziness, weakness, or visual disturbances.
+Psychological fright and syncope (fainting) Fright before injection is given Have the patient sit or lie down for vaccination Patient feels "faint" or has paleness, sweating, nausea, lightheadedness, dizziness, weakness, or visual disturbances.
 Have the patient lie flat.
 Loosen any tight clothing and maintain an open airway.
 Apply cool, damp cloth to the patient's face and neck.
 Keep them under close observation until full recovery.
 Fall, without loss of consciousness Examine the patient to determine if injury is present before attempting to move the patient.
-Place the patient flat on their back with feet elevated.
+Place the patient flat on back with feet elevated.

 Loss of consciousness Check the patient to determine if injury is present before attempting to move the patient.
 Place the patient flat on back with feet elevated.
 Call 911 if the patient does not recover immediately.
 Anaphylaxis Skin and mucosal symptoms such as generalized hives, itching, or flushing; swelling of lips, face, throat, or eyes.
 Respiratory symptoms such as change in voice, sensation of throat closing, stridor, shortness of breath, wheeze, or cough.
 Gastrointestinal symptoms such as nausea, vomiting, diarrhea, cramping abdominal pain.
 Cardiovascular symptoms such as collapse, dizziness, tachycardia, hypotension.
 See "Emergency Medical Protocol for Management of Anaphylactic Reactions in Adults" on the next page for detailed steps to follow in treating anaphylaxis.
+Cardiac Arrest Symptoms leading up to cardiac arrest: syncope, dizziness, rapid heart rate, palpitations, shortness of breath.
+Cardiac arrest: collapse, pulselessness.
+See "Emergency Medical Protocol for Management of Cardiac Arrest in Adults" on the next page for detailed steps to follow in treating cardiac arrest.